-- (1) The supervising pharmacist and the pharmacist-in-charge are responsible for the actions of pharmacy technicians and certified pharmacy technicians.
-The use of pharmacy technicians or certified pharmacy technicians to perform tasks not included in written procedures maintained by the pharmacy constitutes unprofessional conduct on the part of the supervising pharmacist and the pharmacist-in-charge. - (2) The pharmacy must maintain on file and post the current license of each pharmacy technician and certified pharmacy techni- - (3) Before allowing any person to work as a pharmacy technician or certified pharmacy technician, the pharmacy and pharmacist shall verify that the person is currently licensed as a pharmacy technician or certified pharmacy technician. - (4) Prior to performing the duties of a pharmacy technician or a certified pharmacy technician, a person must provide to the pharmacist or pharmacist-in-charge a copy of the person's current pharmacy technician license or a current certified pharmacy technician license.
+(1) The supervising pharmacist and the pharmacist-in-charge are responsible for the actions of pharmacy technicians and certified pharmacy technicians.
+The use of pharmacy technicians or certified pharmacy technicians to perform tasks not included in written procedures

+- (2) The pharmacy must maintain on file and post the current license of each pharmacy technician and certified pharmacy technician. - (3) Before allowing any person to work as a pharmacy technician or certified pharmacy technician, the pharmacy and pharmacist shall verify that the person is currently licensed as a pharmacy technician or certified pharmacy technician. - (4) Prior to performing the duties of a pharmacy technician or a certified pharmacy technician, a person must provide to the pharmacist or pharmacist-in-charge a copy of the person's current pharmacy technician license or a current certified pharmacy technician license.

 Stat.
-Auth.: ORS 689,205 Stats.
-Implemented: ORS 689.155
+Auth.: ORS 689.205 Stats.
+Implemented: ORS 689.155 Hist.: BP 1-2006, f. & cert. ef.
+6-9-06